Yatagarasuwu/lab-9.2/README.md

 - https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Advanced_JavaScript_objects/Classes_in_JavaScript
 - https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Client-side_APIs/Drawing_graphics

-  Finally:
+  Finally, for the sake of full honesty:
 - Usage of Integrated CoPilot to figure out errors within code, such as why I couldn't use Math.abs for my EvilCircle's checkBounds().
+This was used sparcely, and honestly I should've just googled a bit more as it wasn't too helpful.